Introduction

 4.4 Manufacturing

 In factories, label printers help put labels on products and parts.
-These labels often have important information like when something was made, a serial number, and what it’s made of.
+These labels often have important information, such as when something was made, a serial number, and what it’s made of.

 4.5 Healthcare